-The S2 module's design corresponds to the S2 cryptographic module's security rules.
+The S2 CM's design corresponds to the S2 CM's security rules.
 This section documents the security rules enforced by the cryptographic module to implement the security requirements of this FIPS 140-2 Level 2 module.

-- 1. The cryptographic module shall provide three distinct operator roles.
-These are the User role, Cryptographic-Officer, and Firmware Update Officer roles.
+- 1. The cryptographic module shall provide two distinct operator roles.
+These are the User role, and the Cryptographic-Officer role.

 - 2. The cryptographic module shall provide role-based authentication.

 - 3. When the module has not been placed in a valid role, the operator shall not have access to any cryptographic services.

 - 4. The cryptographic module shall perform the following tests:

 - A. Power up Self-Tests:

 - 1. Cryptographic algorithm tests:

 - a.
 AES Known Answer Test

 - b.
 SHA-1 Known Answer Test

 - c.
 RSA Pairwise Consistency Test

 - d.
 DRNG Known Answer Test

 - 2. Firmware Integrity Test (RSA 1024 signature verification)